scala/make-release-notes/hand-written.md

     scala> runRunnable.run()
     Run!

+Note that only lambda expressions are converted to SAM type instances, not arbitrary expressions of `FunctionN` type:

+    scala> val f = () => println("Faster!")

+    scala> val fasterRunnable: Runnable = f
+    <console>:12: error: type mismatch;
+     found   : () => Unit
+     required: Runnable

+The language specification has the [full list of requirements for SAM conversion](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#sam-conversion).

+TODO: FunctionN are SAM

+TODO: improved param type inference

+#### Java 8-style bytecode for lambdas

+Scala 2.12 emits bytecode for functions in the same style as Java 8, whether they target a `FunctionN` class from the standard library or a user-defined Single Abstract Method (SAM) type.

 For each lambda the compiler generates a method containing the lambda body, and emits an `invokedynamic` that will spin up a lightweight class for this closure using the JDK's `LambdaMetaFactory`.
 Note that in the following situations, an anonymous function class is still synthesized at compile-time:

   - If the SAM type is not a simple interface, for example an abstract class or a trait with a field definition (see [#4971](https://github.com/scala/scala/pull/4971))
   - If the abstract method is specialized - except for `scala.FunctionN`, whose specialized variants can be instantiated using `LambdaMetaFactory` (see [#4971](https://github.com/scala/scala/pull/4971))
   - If the function literal is defined in a constructor or a super call ([#3616](https://github.com/scala/scala/pull/3616))

-The language specification has the [full list of requirements for SAM conversion](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#sam-conversion).

 Compared to Scala 2.11, the new scheme has the advantage that, in most cases, the compiler does not need to generate an anonymous class for each closure.
 This leads to significantly smaller JAR files.